amangupta1992/smart-scheduler-android/README.md

 ## Usage

-* The class `SmartScheduler` serves as entry point.
+* The class `SmartScheduler` serves as the entry point.
 You need to create a `Job` object with the corresponding job parameters using the `Job.Builder` class.

 * The `Job.Builder` class has many extra options, e.g. you can specify a required network connection, required charging state, make the job periodic or run the job at an exact time.